TritonDataCenter/manta/README.md

 installation is to first set up an SDC (cloud-on-a-laptop) installation in VMware and then follow those instructions to deploy Manta on it.

+If you want to deploy your own builds of Manta components, see "Deploying your own Manta Builds" below.

 ## Repositories